Posted: October 11, 2023

 Caregiver burnout is all too common when providing care for a loved one.
 In a survey by the National Alliance for Caregiving and AARP Public Policy Institute, 40 percent of caretakers felt emotionally stressed and about 20 percent felt physically strained.

 There are warning signs before burnout occurs.
-Being aware of and watching for them should signal that it’s time to take steps to combat the stress you are under.
-Some signs to be alert for include:
+Noticing the following signs should signal that it’s time to take steps to combat the stress you are under.

-When you find yourself caring for a spouse with an illness and your daily life has become much more difficult than you ever imagined, it can be an incredibly lonely time.
-Social activities decrease, and friends are often lost for spouse caregivers.
-The tasks of caregiving take over any free time that may have once been available.
+When you find yourself caring for a spouse with an illness and your daily routine revolves around their needs, it can be an incredibly lonely time.
+Social activities decrease, and friendships are neglected.
+The tasks of caregiving take over any free time.
 Loneliness and isolation can lead to depression and even thoughts of suicide.

 Spousal caregivers often feel torn between caring for themselves or their partner.
 Many feel guilty for doing too little or too much.
 Some caregivers are unhappy with this unexpected role, and those feelings are valid.
 Caregiving can also take a toll on physical health.

-Often these caregivers have jobs outside of the home, and many feel forced to sacrifice their career to manage caregiving duties.
-This not only can lead to financial problems, but the transition to full-time “caregiver” can be a frustrating and difficult one.
+Often these caregivers have jobs outside of the home, and many feel forced to sacrifice their careers to manage caregiving duties.
+This can not only lead to financial problems, but the transition can be a frustrating and difficult one.

 It’s important to remember that you don’t have to do it all.
 Ask family and friends to help with some of your caretaking tasks.
-You should also seek support from those close to you or a support group so you can process your feelings and emotions.
+Seek support from those close to you or a support group so you can process your feelings and emotions.
 At Cappella of Grand Junction, for example, we hold a monthly Memory Café, which is a safe and comfortable event where caregivers and their loved ones with dementia can socialize with others in a similar situation.
 It is a chance to enjoy food and drinks, listen to music, and take a break from the normal routine.

-Make sure you take regular breaks; these are necessary to help relieve stress and restore your energy and most importantly, prevent burnout.
-Social activities are important, so don’t feel guilty for continuing to do the things you enjoy that can get you away from the daily routine and setting of caregiving.
+Make sure you take these regular breaks – they are necessary to help relieve stress, restore your energy and most importantly, prevent burnout.
+Social activities are important, so don’t feel guilty for continuing to do the things you enjoy that can get you away from the daily routine of caregiving.

-If you don’t take care of your own health, you cannot take care of someone else.
+Remember, if you don’t take care of your own health, you can’t take care of someone else.
 Don’t put off doctor appointments for preventive care.
 Get plenty of sleep and eat a healthy diet.
 Exercise regularly to relieve stress, increase energy, and take time for yourself.
 Regular exercise can also boost your mood and help keep depression at bay.

 Consider respite care for a few hours or even a few weeks if you start to feel stressed.
-When you need a few hours or a day for yourself, in-home services, such as a home health aide or an adult day center, can take care of your loved one.
+When you need time for yourself, in-home services, such as a home health aide or an adult day center, can take care of your loved one.
 Senior living communities such as Cappella of Grand Junction may offer overnight care if you need a longer break.

-When the time comes that it is no longer feasible for you to continue as caregiver, it might be time to talk with your older loved one about moving to a senior living community.
+When it is no longer feasible for you to continue as caregiver, it might be time to talk with your older loved one about moving to a senior living community.

-Many adult children have mixed feelings about suggesting a senior living community to their parents, and some even feel guilty about it.
-There are many advantages to senior living most don’t consider.
-These communities are not only safer for older people because trained medical professionals are close by, but there is plenty to do to keep bodies and minds active.
-Many older adults don’t eat as well as they should, but with a senior living community, nutritious meals are provided.
+Many adult children have mixed feelings about suggesting a senior living community to their parents, and some even feel guilty about it, but there are many advantages to senior living most don’t consider.

-You can do much of the legwork in finding the right place for your loved one, including virtual tours, talking with friends who may be living in a senior community, and checking out the options that will be best suited for your elderly loved one or parent.
+You can do much of the legwork in finding the right place for your loved one, including community tours, talking with friends who may be living in a senior community, and checking out the options that will be best suited for your parent, spouse, or loved one.